anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 [![Kohya Configuration](/images/2023/kohya_ss_config.jpg)](/images/2023/kohya_ss_config.jpg)
 *Hyperparameter configuration*

-Double check all the values once, and **don't forget to set the "Caption extension" value to `.txt`**!
-Click the "Training model" button, and wait for the training to complete.
+Double check all the values again, and **don't forget to set the "Caption extension" value to `.txt`**!
+Click the "Train model" button, and wait for the training to complete.
 You can follow progress on the terminal where you started `kohya_gui.py`.
 For 1875 steps on my RTX 4090, this took less than 10 minutes.

 <aside>
 💡Tip: You can run `tensorboard --logdir /path/to/logs` to pull up useful graphs on how your training went.
 If your `loss` ever hit `NaN`, it means your fine-tune was burned and you should double check your hyperparameters.